Samuel Kirkland Lothrop: Career

-After completing his doctorate studies, Lothrop worked field excavations in the Yucatan and Guatemala under the employment of the Carnegie Institution’s Historical Division.
+After completing his doctorate studies, Lothrop worked field excavations in the Yucatan and Guatemala under the employment of the Carnegie Institution's Historical Division.
 His research resulted in the 1924 publishing of the monograph of his mapping of the Mayan Ruin of Tulum.
-From 1924 until the end of the stock market crash in 1929 Samuel Kirkland Lothrop was employed by the Museum of the American Indian, Heye Foundation.
+From 1924 until the end of the stock market crash in 1929, Lothrop was employed by the Museum of the American Indian, Heye Foundation.
 It was during 1929 also that he married his second wife, Eleanor Bachman of Philadelphia.
 His work while he was on staff at the museum was also focused on Latin America and it was during this time that he established a relationship with Fernando Marquez Miranda.
 It was through this relationship that Lothrop was one of the few foreigners allowed to conduct excavations in Argentine Territory.

 Notable excavations

 Sitio Conte

-In the 1930s after the closing of the museum, Lothrop returned to the Peabody Museum staff as field director of the Sitio Conte in Central Panama.
+In the 1930s, after the closing of the museum, Lothrop returned to the Peabody Museum staff as field director of the Sitio Conte in Central Panama.
 Before he returned, the Peabody museum had purchased a collection of jewelry excavated from a burial ground.
-After obtaining permission from the government and the landowner, the museum excavated the burial grounds during the dry seasons from 1930-1933.
+After obtaining permission from the government and the landowner, the museum excavated the burial grounds during the dry seasons from 1930 to 1933.

 Stone spheres of Costa Rica

-In 1943 through a publication of American Antiquity by Doris Stone, Lothrop first encountered the mysterious stone spheres.
-In 1948 he and his wife met up with Doris Stone and she collaborated with them, setting them up with a place to excavate.
+In 1943, through a publication of American Antiquity by Doris Stone, Lothrop first encountered the mysterious stone spheres.
+In 1948, he and his wife met up with Doris Stone and she collaborated with them, setting them up with a place to excavate.
 The stone spheres are a topic of discussion, concerning how these objects were formed and by whom.
-Lothrop’s research resulted in the theory that the balls were placed in alignments significant astronomically.
+Lothrop's research resulted in the theory that the balls were placed in alignments significant astronomically.
 During his research Lothrop recorded 186 balls as reported in his 1963 publication, Archaeology of the Diquís Delta.
 Lothrop determined that the spheres were formed over many centuries, suggesting a cultural practice and continuity over an extended period of time.
 His conclusions were based on analyzing the pottery types.